-The final year of the program focuses on preparing actors for the transition to the profession with a wider variety of coursework focused on helping actors integrate what they have been learning in the three previous years but also to prepare them for the changing profession.
+The final year of the program focuses on preparing actors for the transition to the profession with a wider variety of coursework focused on helping actors integrate what they have been learning in the three previous years.
 Acting coursework involves advanced scene study, ensemble development and creation, solo performance (an elective), film and television acting and audition preparation.
 Movement coursework includes a return to impulse and expression-based movement and African dance.
-In the fourth year, students are introduced to singing for musical theatre and voiceover technique.
+Voice and speech coursework explores singing for musical theatre and voiceover technique.
 Students also take courses focused on the business aspects of the profession which include marketing themselves as actors and working with talent agents and casting directors.

-Fourth year actors continue in the Acting Company and are cast in three more productions in our public season.

-At the end of each year, The Theatre School hosts a series of events to showcase the work of our graduating actors.
-Under the guidance of the faculty, graduating actors prepare a showcase production - usually a series of scenes and monologues - which is presented in Chicago, New York and Los Angeles for casting directors, talent agents, producers and directors from theatre, film and television.
-The Graduate Showcase includes a series of alumni networking events in each city to introduce and connect our graduates to our large alumni network.
+Fourth year actors continue in the casting pool and receive casting assignments in our public season.
+In the spring quarter under the guidance of faculty, graduating actors prepare the Graduate Showcase production - usually a series of scenes and monologues - which is presented in Chicago, New York and Los Angeles for casting directors, talent agents, producers and directors from theatre, film and television.
+The Graduate Showcase also includes a series of alumni networking events in each city to introduce and connect our graduates to our large alumni network.

-In addition to the theatre training curriculum, students complete 52 quarterly credit hours (13 courses) in the university’s Liberal Studies Program.
+In addition to the major's requirements, students complete 52 quarterly credit hours (13 courses) in the university’s Liberal Studies Program.
 Courses are taken in theatre history, writing, quantitative reasoning and technological literacy, philosophical inquiry, religious dimensions, scientific inquiry, understanding the past, multiculturalism in the United States, and electives.
-These liberal studies courses are scheduled during the first three years of the program.
+These liberal studies courses are typically scheduled during the first three years of the program.